 Data used to fit the carcass persistence models for the selected size class (selected under Table & Figures Selection on the left screen) are displayed under the “Selected Data Tab.”
 This is a subset of the .csv file input earlier in the Data Input process.

 Figures

-Carcass persistence estimates from the selected model are plotted against search occasion for each possible combination of class levels of the input predictor variables (fig 12).
+Carcass persistence estimates from the selected model are plotted againsttime for each possible combination of class levels of the input predictor variables (fig 12).